learn-co-curriculum/dsc-subplots-and-enumeration-lab/README.md

     print("Index: {}      Value: {}".format(index, value))
 ```

-The `enumerate` keywor is extremely helpful anytime we need to do something that needs the index of the item we're looping through.
+The `enumerate` keyword is extremely helpful anytime we're iterating over and object and want to reference the index of the current iteration.
 Let's try an example.

 In the cell below:
 * `enumerate()` through `sample_list_2` in the cell below